Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     aws sts get-caller identity
     ```

+6. Resize the volume.
+The default Cloud9 instance comes with 10GB of space.
+As we are going to be downloading a lot of container images this won't be sufficient.
+Rune the following command to resize to 20GB

+    ```
+    $ script/resize.sh 20
+    ```

-6. Prepre the IAC provider
+7. Prepre the IAC provider

     ```